Teens and Birth Control

 - How to use a condom to avoid getting or spreading a sexually

-transmitted disease, including
+transmitted infection, including

 as through intercourse.)
 If you are sexually active, male or female, always have a condom with you.
 Don't ever depend on someone else to have a condom when you need it.